alchemyplatform/aa-sdk/site/packages/aa-core/provider/signTypedData.md

 ```

 <<< @/snippets/provider.ts

 :::

 ## Returns

 ### `Promise<Hash>`

-A Promise containing the signature of the typed data, additionally wrapped in ERC-6492 format if the account is undeployed.
+A Promise containing the signature of the typed data

 ## Parameters